engineersubhadip/engineersubhadip/README.md

 📌 I am a Frontend Engineer currently working on fascinating real-world projects that focus on seamless user experience and satisfaction.

 📌 In my three years as a software engineer, I have customized and carried out complex test scenarios that examined UI dependability and performance as well as business functionality, among other things.
-The extensive experience in this area guaranteed an almost bug-free application and user satisfaction, both of which decreased the customer churn rate.
+The extensive experience in this area guaranteed an almost bug-free application and user satisfaction, both of which resulted in decreased the customer churn rate.

 📌 I wholeheartedly believe in the proverb, "Don't find customers for your product; find products for your customers."
 I've spent my career in an industry where the client always comes first, so I know what users seek when they visit a website.
 As a result, I've created end-to-end real-world projects to showcase my interests and strongholds.
 In order to create an amazing user experience, I have largely focused my skill set on the following areas: